The problem of residual herbicides in compost originally surfaced from 1999-2000.

 Use to Be Composting Would Do the Job for You

-I long for (along with many others) the days when you could feel pretty comfortable about getting any type of organic material from almost anywhere — compost it — and know nature would see to it that it did only good to your garden rather than harm.
+Along with many other folks, I long for the days when you could feel pretty comfortable about getting any type of organic material from almost anywhere — compost it — and know nature would see to it that it did only good to your garden rather than harm.
 A nice hot compost pile could neutralize and render harmless almost any chemical.

 Unfortunately, those days are gone.
 Now there are poisons that make it through the compost process and stay around for years.
 And if we are going to protect our bodies and our gardens from as many harmful chemicals as we can, it will take a little thought and effort.